OpenFn/Miracle-Feet/README.md

 **Treatment changes, stopping treatment**

+When a patient is marked as stopped, suspended or completed treatment, they will no receive educational messages and visit reminders.
+If they move from one treatment to a different one, educational messages for the original treatment are stopped and SMS campaign for the new treatment is scheduled.

 ### Ongoing Management
 [See here - ADD LINK]() for the SMS Alert template for reviewing the SMS specifications for alert scheduling & message templates.
 ...